deanslee/FigureOneLab/README.md

 Figure One Lab (F1L) is an initiative to help people build a computational biology (compbio) portfolio by recreating Figure 1 of life science publications.
 The goal is to wrestle with the underlying data as the authors have in producing Figure 1.
 Taking apart then putting together the leading figure of, say, a Nature publication, is no small feat, and it makes for an excellent portfolio project.

 A strong compbio portfolio project consists of a compelling question/topic, relevant data, and methods to analyze the data.
-Because the number of possible question-data-method combinations is so large, many people don't know where to start, so they don't.
-F1L has selected a set of questions/topics, data, and computational methods to provide a reasonable starting point, as well as to maximize the transferability of your work:
+Because the number of possible question-data-method combinations is so large, most people never start due to decision paralysis.
+Of those who do start, many run into walls immediately due to inaccessible data and poorly maintained methods.
+To help you hit the ground running and to maximize the transferability of your work, F1L has selected a set of questions/topics, data, and computational methods as a reasonable starting point:
 1. Questions are sourced from the fields of neuroscience, stem cell biology, cancer biology, and immunology.
+These cover topics of broad appeal so you are not working on problems that no one cares about.
 2. Data are human, omics, especially single-cell.
 3. Methods are tried-and-true Python packages.